Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Dyslexify: a defense against typographic attacks

-To defend a model \(\mathcal{M}\) against typographic attacks, we conduct \textit{circuit-ablation} of a typographic circuit \(\mathcal{C}\).
-Circuit-ablation modifies only the residual stream of the cls token, leaving all other computations intact.
-Specifically, the residual update of the cls token is given
+To robustify a model \(\mathcal{M}\) against typographic attacks, we conduct \textit{circuit-ablation} of a typographic circuit \(\mathcal{C}\).
+Circuit-ablation modifies here only the residual stream of the \texttt{cls} token, leaving all other computations intact.
+Specifically, the residual update of the \texttt{cls} token is given by